josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 (_This is less important if you've been in the industry a while, and your career track record speaks for itself.
 But it never hurts_.)

 Whatever project(s) you show don't have to be big, or particularly ambitious.
 You don't need a full-fledged SaaS app, or an official open-source project.
 What you show doesn't even need to be particularly practical or useful.
+It can be something just for fun, or just for you.

-The main thing is: it's something you built on your own, to show you have the necessary drive and skills.
+The main thing is: it's something you built on your own, that looks good and functions well, to show you have the necessary drive and skills.

-The important thing is:

-1. You made something; and
-2. It looks good and functions well.

-Quality over quantity.
+_Quality over quantity_.
 One really good small project is worth a handful of sloppy demos, so again, get all the help and feedback you can here.
 It's likely people will peer into the code, so make sure it's in good shape, and make it as accessible and performant as possible.

 Lastly: if a side project is still something you need to check off your list, pick something you know you'll enjoy working on.
 It'll be easier to stay motivated if you're having fun.

-Pick a technology you already know pretty well (_you don't want to be spending all your time on your side project, just figuring out how to build it in the first place_), but if you can, pick something something you'll learn a little bit from, too.
-I'd recommend a balance of about 70/30 as far as that goes.
+Use this as an opportunity to learn something new if you want, but don't go so far outside your current area of expertise that you're too busy learning to actually build.

 <SideNote>

 I haven't mentioned GitHub to this point.
 I think you should have a profile, with some things in it, probably, but I don't think it's as important as the other factors.
-I've never gotten the impression recruiters put any stock at all into GitHub contribution stats.
+I've never gotten the impression recruiters put any stock at all into GitHub contribution stats (nor should they).

 </SideNote>